vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 }
 ```

-So `digitalWrite` actually does the following:
+To set the logic level of an output pin, `digitalWrite` actually does the following:
 * Check that the given pin is suitable for digital output (the `digitalPinTo*` family of functions will return `NOT_*`
   sentinel values otherwise)
-* Disable PWM on the target pin if it was enabled
+* Disable hardware PWM on the target pin if it was enabled
 * Disable hardware interrupts, set the target value, and then re-enable them

 For a microcontroller running at 16MHz, `digitalWrite` is a noticeably expensive operation.
 Indeed, it does: